kevinpanxc/kevinpanxc.github.io/source/_posts/2014-11-29-some-notes-on-the-mercator-projection.markdown

 \end{aligned}$$

 From $(1)$ equality of angles, we get the equation $\frac{R \cdot \cos\phi \cdot \delta\lambda}{R \cdot \delta\phi} = \frac{\delta x}{\delta y}$.
 We also know that $\delta x = R \cdot \delta\lambda$ for small elements.
 Using the latter fact and rearranging the former equation, we again reach $\frac{\delta y}{\delta\phi} = R \cdot \sec\phi$.

+> Two random variables were talking in a bar.
+They thought they were being discrete but I heard their chatter continuously